 They nurture a warm work environment and encourage knowledge sharing between employees to inspire further innovation and progress.

 The corporation also values knowledge and curiosity, even outside of the organization.
-A proof for that is their [Bughunter program](https://bughunter.withgoogle.com/), i.e. a contest in which they reward hackers who’ll find vulnerabilities in their systems and report them to Google.
+A proof for that is their Bughunter program, i.e. a contest in which they reward hackers who’ll find vulnerabilities in their systems and report them to Google.

 The starting point of your corporate identity strategy is to begin from within the organization.

-You also need to learn how the target audiences perceive your brand.
+Next, you need to learn how the target audiences perceive your brand.
 Whether by case studies, research, or opinion polls, try to see how people view your corporate and visual identity.

-It’s also important to align your corporate identity with the vision you have for your brand in the future.
+Finally, it’s important to align your corporate identity with the vision you have for your brand in the future.
 If you want to make big changes, your corporate identity should also reflect that.
 Make sure you keep your brand promise and stay true to your values.

 A beautifully designed and high-quality brand identity supports and elevates the brand image, it’s the most easily noticeable element of your overall strategy.